ARDS strategy, tidal volume, and PEEP/FiO₂ guidance

 6. Adjust Vₜ and RR to achieve pH and plateau pressure goals below

 Use a minimum PEEP of 5 cm H₂O.
-Consider incremental FiO₂/PEEP combos (not required).
+Consider incremental FiO₂/PEEP combos.

 Lower PEEP/higher FiO₂ tier: